aCodeCrafter/aCodeCrafter/README.md

 ## Hallo 👋
-I'm Liam Callahan, a software Engineer and Computer Science student at SUNY Brockport.
+I'm Liam Callahan, a Software Engineer and Computer Science student at SUNY Brockport.

 ## What I'm working on
  - EduAlly Backend with [ACM SIG AI](https://github.com/SUNY-Brockport-ACM-Student-Chapter)